 But when I looked into its features, I spotted tons of limitations.
 Mailjet’s free version has low sending limits, and the cheapest paid option has surprisingly few features.
-If you want to send automated emails or segment your list, for instance, you would need one of the most expensive plans.
+If you want to automate campaigns or send more than 50,000 emails per month, for instance, you would need one of the most expensive plans.
 Since Mailjet’s listed prices don’t include VAT, you’ll need to budget for that too.

 As a digital agency owner, I know that building the optimal marketing stack is critical.
 Before investing in a platform, I need to know if it gets the job done at an affordable price.
 So I evaluated Mailjet pricing and tested the platform to find the best plan.

-- Basic – This plan removes the daily spending limit and the Mailjet logo from emails… but that’s about it.
+- Essential – This plan removes the daily sending limit and the Mailjet logo from emails and allows segmentation.
+But that’s about it.
 Read more below.

-- Premium– A more advanced email marketing plan, with segmentation and automation, but it still has limitations.
+- Premium – A more advanced email marketing plan, with segmentation and advanced statistics, but it still has limitations.
 Read more below.

 Features & Pricing Overview

 Mailjet has four plans: Free, Essential, Premium, and Custom.
 The Free plan is available at no cost, while the Custom plan has custom pricing based on how many emails you plan on sending.
 Essential and Premium have monthly pricing and a 10% discount if you pay annually.
 If you represent a nonprofit, you can save 20% on monthly pricing.